OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

 ---
-title: Set up a Microsoft 365 developer sandbox subscription
+title: Request a Microsoft 365 developer sandbox subscription
 description: Set up a Microsoft 365 developer subscription for building solutions independent of your production environment. ms.date: 04/01/2019 ms.localizationpriority: high
 ---

-# Set up a Microsoft 365 developer sandbox subscription
+# Request a Microsoft 365 developer sandbox subscription

-Set up a Microsoft 365 developer sandbox to build your solutions independent of your production environment.
-Your developer program membership, which you join as a regular member or through Visual Studio enterprise, includes a Microsoft 365 E5 developer sandbox subscription with 25 user licenses.
-It lasts for 90 days and is free to use for development purposes (coding solutions) only.
-Commercial transactions, including purchasing paid services, are not supported.
+Qualifying Microsoft 365 Developer Program members can set up a Microsoft 365 E5 developer subscription for use in building solutions independent of your production environment.
+The Microsoft 365 E5 developer sandbox subscription includes 25 user licenses and lasts for 90 days.
+If you use your subscription for valid development activity, it will renew automatically.
+Commercial transactions, including purchasing paid services, are not currently supported.

 > [!NOTE]
-> To set up a subscription, you must first [join the Microsoft 365 Developer Program](microsoft-365-developer-program.md) directly or through Visual Studio Professional or Enterprise (if you're a subscriber).
-After joining, you'll see the option to set up a subscription.
+> Before you request a developer subscription, you must first [join the Microsoft 365 Developer Program](microsoft-365-developer-program.md) directly or through Visual Studio Professional or Enterprise (if you're a subscriber).

+If you qualify for a Microsoft 365 E5 subscription through the developer program, the set up flow will start automatically on your dashboard after you join the program.
+If you choose not to set up your subscription right away, the option to set up a subscription will be available on your [Microsoft 365 Developer Program dashboard](https://developer.microsoft.com/en-us/microsoft-365/profile).

+If you don't automatically qualify for a developer subscription, after you join the program, you will see an option to provide additional information to validate that you are a qualified member.
+Submit the information and if you qualify, you will receive an email inviting you to set up your subscription within two weeks.
+If you don't receive an email, you don't currently qualify for a subscription.

-You can choose to set up either an instant sandbox or a configurable sandbox.
+Qualifying members can choose to set up either an instant sandbox or a configurable sandbox.

+> [!NOTE]
+> Your Microsoft 365 E5 developer subscription is for development purposes only and can be revoked if you use it for purposes other than development.
+For details, see the [Microsoft 365 Developer Program Terms and Conditions](terms-and-conditions.md).

 ## Instant sandbox